JPCP Inc is committed to publication of new books and the re-publication of out-of-print books

-- The manuscript is then sent to JPCP Inc’s POD service provider/co-publisher.
+- The manuscript is then sent to JPCP Inc’s publishing partner.

-- JPCP Inc will place an ordering link on its website – which will take the potential purchaser directly to JPCP Inc’s POD service provider.
+- JPCP Inc will place an ordering link on its website – which will take the potential purchaser directly to JPCP Inc’s publishing partner.
 Further, the book will be listed on JPCP Inc’s list of books that is circulated, from time to time, at Professional Meetings and Conferences.

-- The retail price of the book will be established through consultation among JPCP Inc, the author, and the POD service provider/co-publisher.
+- The retail price of the book will be established through consultation among JPCP Inc, the author, and the publishing partner.

 - Periodically, as books are sold, 50% of the royalties will be remitted to the author and 50% will be retained by JPCP Inc. (Any annual storage fee will be deducted prior to making this calculation.)

-- JPCP Inc will provide 5 free copies of the published book to the author.
+- JPCP Inc will provide an agreed upon number of the published book to the author.